Azure/azure-iot-sdk-c/tools/CACertificates/CACertificateOverview.md

 ### **PowerShell**
 #### IoT Leaf Device
 * Run `New-CACertsDevice mydevice` to create the new device certificate.
 This will create files mydevice* that contain the public key, private key, and PFX of this certificate.
-When prompted to enter a password during the signing process, enter "1234".

 * To get a sense of how to use these certificates, `Write-CACertsCertificatesToEnvironment mydevice myIotHubName`, replacing mydevice and myIotHub name with your values.
 This will create the environment variables `$ENV:IOTHUB_CA_*` that can give a sense of how they could be consumed by an application.

 #### IoT Edge Device
-* Run `New-CACertsDevice mydevice` to create the new device certificate.
+* Run `New-CACertsEdgeDevice mydevice` to create the new device certificate for Edge.
 This will create files mydevice* that contain the public key, private key, and PFX of this certificate.
-When prompted to enter a password during the signing process, enter "1234".

 * `Write-CACertsCertificatesForEdgeDevice mydevice`.
 This will create a .\certs directory that contains public keys of the certificates and .\private which has the device's private key.
 These certificates can be consumed by Edge during its initialization.